On the water

 Just in case racing is not enough fun for you, there is also the opportunity to join in club cruises.

 The club has a fleet of boats for hire to members if you don’t have a boat of your own or want to try a different one.
-See here (link to list of boats) for details of the current fleet and hire charges, which start at only £10 per day.
+For details of the current fleet and hire charges, please refer to the club boat hire pages.
 Hire boats are normally available for any club-organised event; racing or cruising, unless the Training Centre is using them.
-Always book in advance by email to (insert email address).
+Always book in advance using our online system